 Symposium 8: From Feeding People to Nourishing People

 The eighth Royal Academy of Engineering Frontiers of Engineering for Development symposium will take place in Madagascar from 27-29 November, with participants arriving for the evening of 26 November for a welcome dinner and networking event.
-It will be the second symposium under the overarching theme 'From Recovery to Resilience'.
+This event is organised in partnership with Welthungerhilfe (WHH) Madagascar and will be the second symposium under the overarching theme 'From Recovery to Resilience'.

 The symposium will focus on the UN Sustainable Development Goal 2: Zero Hunger and will discuss topics such as how best to tackle malnutrition, how best to strengthen the links between agricultural production and nutrition as well as concepts of food safety and food security.

 If you are interested in attending, please fill in the expression of interest form:

 The event will be made up of three multidisciplinary and interactive workshop-style sessions that explore the overall theme of 'From feeding people to nourishing people'.
 These sessions will focus on the following questions: